dmc0001/Solid-principles/README.md

 # Solid-principles

 In software engineering, <b>SOLID</b> is a mnemonic acronym for five design principles intended to make object-oriented designs more understandable, flexible, and maintainable.
-The principles are a subset of many principles promoted by American software engineer and instructor <b>Robert C. Martin</b>,The <b>SOLID</b> ideas are:
+The principles are a subset of many principles promoted by American software engineer and instructor <b>Robert C. Martin</b>, The <b>SOLID</b> ideas are:

 - <b>The single-responsibility principle: </b>"There should never be more than one reason for a class to change."
 In other words, every class should have only one responsibility.